greg-raven/Uncommon-Sense/_posts/2012-09-22-marriage-is-the-parent-of-society.md

 ---
-title: 'Marriage is the parent of society'
+title: "Marriage is the parent of society"
 layout: post
 categories:
 - culture